 The final reports of the CCW informal Meetings of Experts on LAWS are available at the following links:

-At the 2016 Fifth CCW Review Conference, presided over by Ambassador Tehmina Janjua of Pakistan, High Contracting Parties decided to establish a Group of Governmental Experts on LAWS to meet in 2017.
-It will be chaired by Ambassador Amandeep Singh Gill of India.
+At the 2016 Fifth CCW Review Conference, presided over by Ambassador Tehmina Janjua of Pakistan, High Contracting Parties decided to establish a Group of Governmental Experts (GGE) on LAWS to meet in 2017 with a mandate to assess questions related to emerging technologies in the area of lethal autonomous weapons systems.
+The GGE will be chaired by Ambassador Amandeep Singh Gill of India.

 UN Institute for Disarmament Research (UNIDIR)